Aleexxen/Instagram-crawler/README.md

 How to use?

-In the main.py file we have this section:

-instagram.with_credentials('login', 'password')
-instagram.login()

-Here you should enter your instagram login and password

-Next step:
-In settings.ini file you should check "hashtags" field if you need any of these hashtags and change some if necessary

-Next:
-On line 32 of the main.py file
-medias = instagram.get_medias_by_tag(hashtag, count=10)

-You change the number of images for each hashtag in the "count" field
+In the .env directory put your arguments

 Then click run
 That's all

 How it works?
+At the very top, select the path to your file .env, an example of such a file is .env.sample uncomment show_image() function at the bottom
-All images will appear in "files_with_data" package in packages with their own hashtag name
+All images will appear in "out_imgs" package in packages with their own hashtag name

 Each image has its own unique name